-In 2012, SB Friedman was engaged as part of a team led by HDR Engineering, Inc. to participate in an 18-month planning study of transit alternatives in Omaha.
+As part of a team led by HDR Engineering, Inc., SB Friedman participated in an 18-month planning study of transit alternatives in Omaha.
 The City of Omaha and Metro are pursuing development of a new transit line that would connect downtown Omaha with areas to the west including Midtown, the University of Nebraska Medical Center, University of Nebraska at Omaha, and the Crossroads and Aksarben Village areas.
 Along with alternative routes, the City and Metro are considering whether to pursue streetcar or bus rapid transit (BRT) service to connect these areas.

 SB Friedman provided the following services to City agencies and the lead consultant: